The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

-The Pacific Institute held the aroma of seafood, garlic and ginger, distinctly Asian… then the warm, easy scent (just down the hall) of vanilla.
-Both sugar and salt equally represented.
+The Pacific Institute held the aroma of seafood, garlic, and ginger, distinctly Asian… then the warm, easy scent (just down the hall) of vanilla.
+Both sugar and salt are equally represented.
 They took a great deal of time with me.
 Vancouver is my hometown and the influence of Asia is so dominant in their style, I thought we might be a good fit.

-From the moment I walked though the doors at Le Cordon Bleu, smelled like BUTTER. (thus my fond little nickname “The Halls of Butter”) As I walked past the demo kitchen – beef.
+From the moment I walked through the doors at Le Cordon Bleu, smelled like BUTTER. (thus my fond little nickname “The Halls of Butter”) As I walked past the demo kitchen – beef.
 As I walked into the pastry class – chocolate.

 A student passed me a chocolate, I began to fall in ‘like’.

 We are very different in style, Le Cordon Bleu and I – where I am casual and loose in my approach – it is precise, extremely so.
 I honestly did not expect to find a fit here but the longer I stayed the more I began to desire a measure of precision.
-In it there is structure, discipline and foundation.
+In it, there is structure, discipline, and foundation.

-Descending the stairs to the Production Kitchen there was the heady aroma of all things delicious; bread, pastries, (more) butter and lobster.
+Descending the stairs to the Production Kitchen there was the heady aroma of all things delicious; bread, pastries, (more) butter, and lobster.
 (It smelled like I cook, but better.)

-Chef Christopher looked up from his desk covered in paperwork and spent a half hour in conversation with me that day… food, the industry, training, timing, opportunities and… Nova Scotia.
+Chef Christopher looked up from his desk covered in paperwork and spent a half-hour in conversation with me that day… food, the industry, training, timing, opportunities, and… Nova Scotia.
 We have the Annapolis Valley in common, he even knew my big, red house (The Dragonfly Inn).

 “Oh, the one down by the train station?
 I love that property!”